Get the BEST Oven Cleaning quote in the South West Today!

 Your oven will look like a mess while this is in process.
 Choose a good time to do this.
 At your convenience, when the oven is cold, wipe your oven with a damp cloth.
 Eventually, you will have to wipe down your whole oven with a damp cloth.
 The black carbon and baking soda will will settle together on the bottom of your oven.
 Both are easily removed with a damp cloth.

-In theory, you will have to apply the spray bottle many times but you should only have to wipe down your oven once.
+In theory, you must apply the spray bottle many times but you should only have to wipe down your oven once.
 Try not to wipe down the oven prematurely as this removes the active ingredient that makes the whole thing work — the baking soda.

 Important!
 Let the baking soda accumulate so that it can do its job.

 One disadvantage to this approach is that it takes time for the baking soda to chemically react with the carbon.
-Time and repeated applications of the spray bottle solution arebefore and after oven cleaning your keys to success.
-A clear advantage to this approach is that it is not very labor intensive.
+Time and repeated applications of the spray bottle solution are before and after oven cleaning your keys to success.
+A clear advantage to this approach is that it is not very labour intensive.
 Just keep spraying the carbon stuck to the interior of the oven until it all flows to the bottom of the oven.